Amtrak: Environmental impact

-Environmental impact on Amtrak
+Environmental effects on Amtrak

 Amtrak railways and surrounding infrastructure are susceptible to degradation by natural causes over time.
-Railways experience water damage from climate change backed increases in rainfall in wet areas, and rail buckling caused by hotter and dryer seasons in naturally dry areas.
+Railways experience water damage from climate-change backed increases in rainfall in wet areas, and rail buckling caused by hotter and dryer seasons in naturally dry areas.

-Hurricane Ida flooded the Amtrak Northeast Corridor running from Boston to Washington D.C. and caused it to shut down for an entire day.
+In September 2021, the remnants of Hurricane Ida flooded the Amtrak Northeast Corridor running from Boston to Washington, D.C., and caused it to shut down for an entire day.
 In February 2023, heavy snowfall and debris on tracks caused major disruptions from delays to cancellations.

-Rising summertime temperatures are causing an increase in railway buckles.
-A study conducted on the railways in the southeast United Kingdom found that when temperature changes become extreme in the summertime due to climate change, the tracks buckle due to the outward force of the metal expanding in collaboration with the weight of train car traffic.
-This causes speed restrictions to be put in place around certain temperature intervals, slowing travel time and lessening the amount of train rides in a day.
-The study found that in 2004, 30,000 delay minutes were attributed to increased heat causing a total of over 1.7 million U.S. dollars, of total heat related delay cost.

 Public funding

 Amtrak receives annual appropriations from federal and state governments to supplement operating and capital programs.

 Funding history

 1970s to 1990s

 Amtrak commenced operations in 1971 with $40 million in direct federal aid, $100 million in federally insured loans, and a somewhat larger private contribution.
 Officials expected that Amtrak would break even by 1974, but those expectations proved unrealistic and annual direct federal aid reached a 17-year high in 1981 of $1.25 billion.
 During the Reagan administration, appropriations were halved and by 1986, federal support fell to a decade low of $601 million, almost none of which were capital appropriations.
 In the late 1980s and early 1990s, Congress continued the reductionist trend even while Amtrak expenses held steady or rose.
 Amtrak was forced to borrow to meet short-term operating needs, and by 1995 Amtrak was on the brink of a cash crisis and was unable to continue to service its debts.
 In response, in 1997 Congress authorized $5.2 billion for Amtrak over the next five years – largely to complete the Acela capital project – on the condition that Amtrak submit to the ultimatum of self-sufficiency by 2003 or liquidation.
 While Amtrak made financial improvements during this period, it did not achieve self-sufficiency.